 Delray Beach should evaluate the success of current green building practices and the Central Business District Zone performance bond.
-Delray Beach can then establish more rigorous standards City facilities and commercial for new development projects beyond the Central Business District Zone.
+Delray Beach can then establish more rigorous standards facilities and for new City commercial development projects beyond the Central Business District Zone.
 The City should extend its sustainable building practices to all City facilities either through requiring participation in a prominent national rating system, or by designing their own menu of requirements, by borrowing techniques from various sustainable building codes.
-Adopting a green certification requirement for city-owned buildings and facilities is a nationally accepted practice.
+Adopting a green certification requirement for City owned buildings and facilities is a nationally accepted practice.

 Currently, all new development within the Central Business District is required to use reflective roofing or rooftop plantings.
 The reflective / green roofing is a design strategy that can improve cooling and heating energy use in buildings and benefit the urban climate.
-The reflective / green roof regulation should be included in new, city-wide sustainable design standards.
+The reflective / green roof regulation should be included in new, citywide sustainable design standards.
 A further discussion of reflective roofs is included in the Resiliency portion of this document addressing the Heat Island Effect.